Michaelm999/Project-4-server/README.md

 There is no judgment here: only users in the pursuit of knowledge.

-Here is the link to client [end](https://still-dusk-48161.herokuapp.com/), and her is a link to the server [end](https://serene-chamber-30424.herokuapp.com/)
+Here is the link to client [end](https://still-dusk-48161.herokuapp.com/), and here is a link to the server [end](https://serene-chamber-30424.herokuapp.com/)

 --